 By now, Olivia was a huge international star.
 She had her own television special, "A Special Olivia Newton-John," in November 1976.

 The film's astronomical success (it became the top box office hit of 1978 and the most popular musical of all time) rejuvenated Olivia's career.
+This began a new run of success for her entirely apart from her earlier phenomenal run.

-The film's soundtrack spent twelve weeks at No. 1.
+Grease's soundtrack spent twelve weeks at No. 1.

 The former song was sung with co-star John Travolta, who thus got a number one hit himself.